RyanMcG/ryanmcg.github.io/resources/content/posts/2014/incise.md

 # Static website generation with [incise][]

-A few months of work and one spin off library later I am now releasing a `0.1.0` version of incise ([see it on clojars](https://clojars.org/incise)).
+A few months of work and one spin off library later, I am now releasing a `0.1.0` version of incise ([see it on clojars](https://clojars.org/incise)).
-I offer very little justification for offering the world yet another option for static website generation.
-I simply felt that what was available was not ideal for me.
-I also wanted my generator to be implemented in [Clojure][], my preferred language.
+I offer very little justification for providing the world with yet another option for static website generation; I simply felt that what was available was not ideal for me, and wanted my generator to be implemented in [Clojure][], my preferred language.

 Your best introduction to incise is available on [its website][incise].
 Coincidentally, that website is generated from [incise's README][readme].